 Raising her head, Renate met my eyes as she struggled to speak.

 “I am so ashamed.
 We were so afraid of them.
 We ran.

 “Will you tell Winston that?
 Will you apologize for me?
 I won’t rest until you have talked with him.”

 I did as I was told.
-I returned home and phoned Winston, who lives in Okotoks, Alberta, Canada.
-After exchanging pleasantries, I explained my mission.
+I returned home and phoned Winston, who lived in Okotoks, Alberta, Canada.
+After exchanging pleasantries, I began to explain my mission.

-I hesitated slightly.
+I hesitated slightly, though.
 Although more than half a century had passed, memories of the death march still were painful for him.